Subscribe to ‘Words Of Hope’

 I am writing to bring to your attention an urgent humanitarian situation in the Occupied Palestinian Territories.

-The urgency of this humanitarian crisis is vital but is a symptom of the wider injustice of the Israeli policy of home demolitions and planning policy in the West Bank and East Jerusalem.
+The urgency of a response to this humanitarian crisis is vital, but this is also a symptom of the wider injustice of the Israeli policy of home demolitions and their planning policy in the West Bank and East Jerusalem.
+On the same day Mahmoud received his demolition order, five other families in Al Wallajah also received similar orders.

 Please raise the following issues with the Foreign Secretary and ask that the UK Government — as a signatory to the Fourth Geneva Convention — acts immediately to bring an end to this crisis through: